stevenovak123/learndocs/docs/DSA/Tree.md

 ### Psuedocode PreOrder DFS.

-- Create a variable to store teh values of the node visited.
+- Create a variable to store the values of the node visited.
 - Store the root of the tree in a variable called current.
 - Write a helper function which accepts a node.
   - Push the value of the node to the variable that stores the values.